Skip to main content

 Our course options allow for a flexible approach to the construction of your degree which will support a portfolio of a wide-ranging skill set, such as performance opportunities, teaching techniques, composition amongst others.

-We have a smaller department than other conservatoires; large enough to tackle a wide variety of challenging and fulfilling repertoire in all our ensembles but small enough to ensure a tailored made learning experience for every single student.
+We have a smaller department than other conservatoires; large enough to tackle a wide variety of challenging and fulfilling repertoire in all our ensembles but small enough to ensure a tailor-made learning experience for every single student.
 Throughout your degree, you will have the opportunity to take part in Symphony, Wind, Opera, and Chamber Orchestras, and a diverse range of ensembles including Big Band and RCS Brass Ensembles.

 The important details